On the Rise: Xiaochuan Xie

 Rachel Elson is a New York writer who frequently writes on the arts.

-Xie in Diversion of Angels.
+Diversion of Angels.
 Photo by George Ballantini, Courtesy Graham.